NetworkCommons/sig0namectl/README.md

 ### Claiming a name

-By default, DNS key labels beneath a compatible domain can be claimed on a "First Come, First Served" basis.
+By default, DNS key labels beneath a compatible domain can be claimed on a "First Come, First Served" (FCFS) basis.

-To request a key registration within a compatible domain (for debug & testing, currently `zenr.io`), use the `request_key` tool, specifying the fully qualified domain name (FQDN) of the new domain you wish to control.
-For example:
+To request a key registration within a compatible domain (`zenr.io` is an example domain for a public playground), use the `request_key` tool, specifying the fully qualified domain name (FQDN) of the new domain you wish to control.
+For example, under the zenr.io domain, issuing:

 `request_key my_subdomain.zenr.io`

- will create a new ED25519 keypair in your local keystore, register the public key with the label `my_subdomain.zenr.io`.
+will create a new ED25519 keypair in your local keystore (where 'my_subdomain' is unclaimed on a FCFS basis).

-When the registration is successfully completed, the keypair is enabled to add, modify or delete any DNS resource record at:
+The successful registration can be verified by

-- `my_subdomain.zenr.io`
+`dig request_key my_subdomain.zenr.io KEY`

-as well as any subdomain name below:
+returning the listed public key for the specific FQDN.

-- `*.my_subdomain.zenr.io`
+the keypair is enabled to add, modify or delete any DNS resource record at or under `my_subdomain.zenr.io` (ie `*.my_subdomain.zenr.io`).

 Note: It may take a minute or so for your local DNS resolver to update its cache with the new key.